Recursive deep learning framework for forecasting the decadal world economic outlook: Introduction

 \section{Introduction}

-Economists and policy makers rely on a wide range of macroeconomic indicators to guide decisions and social policies that impact the economies of the world \citep{jansen2018combining}.
-Among macroeconomic indicators, gross domestic product (GDP) is the most widely used and well-known.
-It is a measure of the market value of all the final goods and services produced in a specific time period in a country \citep{callen2012gross}.
-The GDP is seen as a powerful statistical indicator of national development and progress \citep{lepenies2016power} and often used as means to measure the economic health of a country.
-The GDP also links with employment rate \citep{akkemik2007response} and gives an indication of the trade and investment opportunities \citep{bekaert2007global}.
-Expectations are a key element of macroeconomic theories.
-Expectations refers to the forecasts or views that decision makers hold about future prices or inputs economics\citep{evans2012learning,casey2020macroeconomic}.
+Economists and policymakers rely on a wide range of macroeconomic indicators to guide decisions and social policies that impact the economies of the world \cite{jansen2018combining}.
+Among macroeconomic indicators, the gross domestic product (GDP) is the most widely used.
+The GDP is a measure of the market value of all the final goods and services produced in a specific time period in a country \cite{callen2012gross}.
+The GDP is seen as a powerful statistical indicator of national development and progress \cite{lepenies2016power} and is often used as a means to measure the economic health of a country.
+The GDP is also correlated with the employment rate \cite{akkemik2007response,vladuvsic2020macroeconomic} which can also give an indication of trade and investment opportunities \cite{bekaert2007global}. \textit{Expectations} are a key element of macroeconomic theories that refers to forecasts and viewpoints of experts about economic indicators such as sales, income, taxes, and future prices \cite{evans2012learning,casey2020macroeconomic}.
 Macroeconomic forecasts can also be expected to have an influence on how individuals anticipate the economy will evolve.
-It is precisely because GDP is closely related to many other macroeconomic indicators such as stock prices and the unemployment rate \citep{giannone2008nowcasting} that it is regarded as the "core" metric to measure the development and growth of a country.
-The forecasting of GDP is critical for economic policy since inaccurate forecasts can lead to errors in decision-making\citep{lyhagen2015beating}.
-Furthermore, forecasts routinely tend to fail to capture large changes \citep{Ewing2005}, which are likely to be more critical for effective policy responses.
-Some international economic and financial organizations will publish some forecast reports unscheduled for government or corporate or even personal reference, as an example, IMF, as an international monetary fund, publishes reports every few months to provide their views on the world's economic development in the coming months or years, and some of these reports\citep{imf2022report} will include views on GDP, which will influence countries' domestic or foreign policies \citep{vreeland2003imf}.
-For a recent overview of macroeconomic forecasting see \citep{garboden2020sources}
+It is precise because GDP is closely related to other macroeconomic indicators such as stock prices and the unemployment rate \cite{giannone2008nowcasting} that it is regarded as the ``core" metric to measure the development and growth of a country.
+Accurate forecasting of GDP is critical for economic policy in order to minimise errors in decision-making \cite{lyhagen2015beating}.
+Furthermore, GDP forecasts routinely tend to fail to capture drastic economic trends \cite{Ewing2005}, which are likely to be more critical for effective policy responses.
+International economic and financial organizations typically publish forecast reports for governments and corporations.
+The International Monetary Fund (IMF) publishes quarterly reports about their views on the world's economic development \cite{imf2022report} that include views on GDP that can influence the domestic and foreign policy of a country \cite{vreeland2003imf,garboden2020sources}.